awslabs/aws-deployment-framework/docs/user-guide.md

    Terraform apply.
 Confirm to proceed.

 **Note**:
-The pipeline leverages the terraform behaviour on reading *.local.tfvars files, so the latter file in lexicographical order overrides variables already defined in preceding files.
+The pipeline leverages the terraform behavior on reading *.local.tfvars files, so the latter file in lexicographical order overrides variables already defined in preceding files.